 Complete a Florida Board-approved HIV/AIDS course

-Find your application
+Find your Application

-Florida has a number of applications for each license and specialty.
+You may notice that Florida has a number of applications for each license and specialty.
 Make sure to find the correct application for your specific field (cosmetology, nail specialist, facial specialist, or full specialist) and your current license situation (endorsement, out-of-state, examination).

 Verify Your License